-- Properties that are:

-- Foreclosed properties

-- Detached structures (for example, a shed or detached garage).

-- Properties located in a floodway

-- o Properties located in areas where federal assistance is not permitted

-- Attached structures that would require fundamental alterations of shared structural elements (ex. foundation, roof, shared walls, etc.). - Forced mortgage payoffs. - Small Business Administration (SBA) home/business loan payoffs. - Compensation payments (for example, a payment for the value of storm damage received). - Assistance for applicants who previously received federal flood disaster assistance, that required obtaining and maintaining flood insurance and did not maintain the required flood insurance. - Income payments, which are defined as grants to an individual or family that are used to provide basic levels of food, shelter (i.e., payment for rent, mortgage and/or utilities) or clothing; - Luxury or non-standard items, such as swimming pools, Jacuzzis, high-end appliances, window air conditioners, washers and dryers, etc.; and
+- Properties that are: - Foreclosed properties - o Detached structures (for example, a shed or detached garage). - Properties located in a floodway - o Properties located in areas where federal assistance is not permitted - Single family homes that have been converted for 100% exclusive business use and that is not the primary residence of the applicant(s). - Attached structures that would require fundamental alterations of shared structural elements (ex. foundation, roof, shared walls, etc.). - Forced mortgage payoffs. - Small Business Administration (SBA) home/business loan payoffs. - Compensation payments (for example, a payment for the value of storm damage received). - Assistance for applicants who previously received federal flood disaster assistance, that required obtaining and maintaining flood insurance and did not maintain the required flood insurance. - Income payments, which are defined as grants to an individual or family that are used to provide basic levels of food, shelter (i.e., payment for rent, mortgage and/or utilities) or clothing; - Luxury or non-standard items, such as swimming pools, Jacuzzis, high-end appliances, window air conditioners, washers and dryers, etc.; and